turingschool-examples/legacy_adopt_dont_shop/README.md

   - City
   - State
   - Zip Code
-  - Description of why I would make a good home for these pet(s) And I click submit
+And I click submit
 Then I am taken to the new application's show page
 And I see my Name, address information, and description of why I would make a good home